Big Bras d'Or, Nova Scotia

-Big Bras d'Or is an unincorporated place in Victoria County on Cape Breton Island in Nova Scotia, Canada.
+Big Bras d'Or is an unincorporated community in the Canadian province of Nova Scotia, located in the Victoria County on Cape Breton Island.

 History

 The community is the site of St. James-Knox Presbyterian Church, following the 2023 closure and merging of the Knox Presbyterian Church in nearby Ross Ferry with the St. James Church.
 The churchyard contains a Commonwealth War Grave from the Second World War.